fabriziogiordano/policy/terms-of-service.md

 - Promotes fraudulent schemes, multi level marketing (MLM) schemes, get rich quick schemes, online gaming and gambling, cash gifting, work from home businesses, or any other dubious money-making ventures; or
 - Violates any law.

-All videos you submit must also comply with our [Uploading Guidelines](/guidelines#uploading_guidelines), which are incorporated into this Agreement.
-If you are a Vimeo PRO user, you must comply with our [Vimeo Guidelines](/guidelines).
+All videos you submit must also comply with the [Vimeo Guidelines](/help/guidelines), which are incorporated into this Agreement.

 8. Code of Conduct
 ------------------